U & Me

-"U & Me" is a song by Italian Eurodance group Cappella, released on 6 June 1994 as the sixth single from their second studio album, U Got 2 Know (1994).
+"U & Me" is a song by Italian Eurodance group Cappella, released on 6 June 1994, by label Media, as the sixth single from their second studio album, U Got 2 Know (1994).
 Co-written and produced by Gianfranco Bortolotti, it features vocals by Vikki Sheperd, sampled from her song "Love Has Changed My Mind".
 The single experienced success in many European countries, particularly in Finland, where it peaked at number one for two weeks.
 It was also a top-10 hit in Italy, the Netherlands, and the UK.
-Its music video, directed by Juan Kerr, was filmed in London and A-listed on music television channels, such as Germany's VIVA.
+The accompanying music video, directed by Juan Kerr, was filmed in London and A-listed on music television channels, such as Germany's VIVA.

 Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "The new hit is more of the same, Italian dance which will probably find as much favour and annoy as many people as the last one."
 Pan-European magazine Music & Media noted that "a synth buzzes like a swarm of bees approaching with queen bee singer Kelly ahead of it.
 The sting of this Euro dance song is of course the catchy melody line and the simple yell."
 Alan Jones from Music Week gave it a score of four out of five, saying, "Less distinctive than recent Cappella outings, this actually resembles Maxx's 'Get-A-Way', with similar synth scoring and a passable rap.
 But since that record is top five and Cappella have had three consecutive Top 10 hits, it is not hard to see where this is going."
 James Hamilton from the Record Mirror Dance Update declared it as a "you and me forever girls prodded surging cheesy Italo hip house galloper" in his weekly dance column.